getoutreach/gobox/tools/logger/generating.md

 ```

-With the addition of the annotation (which matches the [standard
+With the addition of the log tags `ie. log:"xyz"` for fields (xyz matches the [standard
 attributes](https://app.datadoghq.com/logs/pipelines/standard-attributes)),
 we can use
 [logger](https://github.com/getoutreach/gobox/tree/master/tools/logger)